emqx/cloud-docs/en_US/deployments/privatelink.md

     ![lb](./_assets/privatelink_status.png)

-5. Click the Data Integration menu on the left, find the resource type, fill in the `Server` on the New Resource page with the private connection service connection domain and port, databse and user infomation，click `Test`, and the resource will be available.
+5. Click the Data Integration menu on the left, find the resource type, fill in the `Server` on the New Resource page with the private connection service connection domain and port, database and user information，click `Test`, and the resource will be available.

     ![lb](./_assets/privatelink_en_resource.png)